blockchain/thunder/README.md

 ### Anchor

-The channel-establish process is due to a rework.
-It currently uses the anchor-escape-fastescape mechanism described in the deployable-lightning paper.
-However, it has some downsides and is not necessary anymore once SegWit is deployed.
+Payment channels are using a 2-of-2 multisig transaction as an anchor.
+They do so by handing back and forth an unsigned transaction, such that they both can add in- and outputs to fund the channel.
+They then create the first channel transaction without any included payments that also serves as a refund.
+Only after exchanging and checking the signatures for the channel transaction they exchange the signatures for the actual anchor and broadcast it to the network.

-Both parties will likely create the funding transaction together, sending a half-signed tx back and forth, with one party broadcasting it to the network.
-Because transaction malleability is non-existent, this party cannot hold the other parties funds hostage.
+For this to work out, Segregated Witness is mandatory, as it is impossible to create the channel transaction without knowing the signatures of the parent transaction with plain transactions.
+Furthermore the risk of malleability means that one party can hold the other parties funds hostage.

 ### Optimizations